michellexchen/Independent-Study/MASTER.md

 **Michelle Chen:**         Did you not confront her about this?

 **AA:**         She said sorry.
 And I was like, it&#39;s okay, I&#39;ll find someone else.
 I mean, to be fair, it&#39;s a hard—it was a hard situation.
 I don&#39;t think she was expecting me to actually switch into 310 to join her group.
 But, anyways, so what happened was I joined a group with—okay, I feel kind of bad for this.
-So, yeah, don&#39;t tell name(?) this, but I was in name(?)&#39;s group.
-Name(?) is fine; he&#39;s a good person.
-Basically, name(?) was in that class also.
-And I was looking for a group and I asked—I think I asked name(?)  or I asked around—oh, there was a big group chat for 310.
+So, yeah, don&#39;t tell Ademola this, but I was in Ademola&#39;s group.
+Ademola is fine; he&#39;s a good person.
+Basically, Ademola was in that class also.
+And I was looking for a group and I asked—I think I asked Ademola  or I asked around—oh, there was a big group chat for 310.
 I was, like, I need a—

 **Michelle Chen:**         There was a big group chat?